awesomephant/blog/posts/everything-i-know-about-alt-text.md

 ## How do you add alt text?

 It depends on your situation.
-If you're working with plain HTML, you write the alt text right in your markup with an `alt` attribute:
+If you're working with plain HTML, you write the alt text right into your markup using the `alt` attribute:

 ```html
 <img alt="Charcoal drawing of apples on checked blanket" src="apples.jpg" />